quiet-node/hiero-consensus-node/hedera-node/docs/hooks.md

 An NFT project prides itself on having only the very cleverest holders.
 They distribute their collection by daily sending a NFT from the treasury to account `0.0.X`, and publishing a puzzle.
-The answer to the puzzle is a one-time use passcode that allows the solver to collect the NFT.
+The answer to the puzzle is a one-time use passcode that allows the solver to collect the NFT held by `0.0.X`.

-In particular, the project team installs on account `0.0.X` at index `1` an account allowance lambda EVM hook that references a contract created as below.
+In particular, the project team creates a custom hook on account `0.0.X` with hook id `1`.
+It is an account allowance lambda EVM hook that references the following contract.

 ```solidity
 import "./IHieroAccountAllowanceHook.sol";